Lumisumu/catcalc-redux/README.md

 ## User installation

-Download the apk from Releases and transfer it to your Android device.
+Download the project, compile it to an apk and transfer it to your Android device.
 Locate the file with a file browser app and click it to install.
 You may need to give the file browser app installation permissions to complete the install.

 Minimum Android version: 10.0